New Upcoming Webinar

 - maximize the use of public real estate assets to generate public revenues for community investment,

 - deeply understand the feasibility of a Putting Assets to Work initiative specifically in their own jurisdiction, and

 - receive a proposed governance structure, roadmap and tools for implementation.

 The PAW Incubator is made possible by a partnership with the Lincoln Institute of Land Policy, the Cambridge, Massachusetts-based think tank dedicated to improving quality of life through the effective use, taxation, and stewardship of land; and thanks to support from Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt that brings talented people together in networks to prove out their ideas and solve hard problems in science and society.

 To Learn More

-To learn more about Putting Assets to Work, consider reading, “Putting Public Assets to Work: Examining the Potential of Urban Wealth Funds for North American Cities,” by Dag Detter and Shayne Kavanaugh, published by the GFOA.
+To learn more about Putting Assets to Work, contact Congressman Ben McAdams.
+Also, consider reading, “Putting Public Assets to Work: Examining the Potential of Urban Wealth Funds for North American Cities,” by Dag Detter and Shayne Kavanaugh, published by the GFOA.